sambastraore/Express-Project/README.md

+# Overview
 This project is an express js api containerized with docker and orchestrated with docker-compose.
 It's for academic purpose.

+# Endpoints
 It has three endpoints :
 - GET test/ : to get all employees in the table.
 - GET test/employee/{id} : to get a specific employee
 - DELETE test/employee/{id} : to delete a specific employee

+# Execution Process
 The name of the database is already set as an environment variable (employee_db) but in its current state, the endpoints are written to use a table named 'employees' with at least a field 'id'.

 To run the containers (the **mysql_db** and the **expressjs_api** containers), move to the **express-project** directory and use this command : **docker-compose --env-file ./docker-compose.env up --build -d**

+# Testing the API
 After that, the containers are running but to test the api, we need to have some data.
 For that, enter the mysql_db container in terminal mode and connect with root (the password is root).
 Then, use these queries :